-- Use available pest thresholds to guide pesticide application decisions (see IPM Guide). - Use preventive chemical applications only when professional judgment indicates that properly timed preventive applications are likely to control the target pest effectively while minimizing the economic and environmental costs. - Record and use this information when making similar decisions in the future.
+- Use available pest thresholds to guide pesticide application decisions. - Use preventive chemical applications only when professional judgment indicates that properly timed preventive applications are likely to control the target pest effectively while minimizing the economic and environmental costs. - Record and use this information when making similar decisions in the future.